WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/student-bionix.md

 ## Duties while on placement

-The candidate will be responsible for expressing various bioinformatics processing pipelines in the BioNix workflow framework.
-The goal is to write a variety of standard processing pipelines within the framework, making typical analysis both easily accessible and highly reproducible to many bioinformatics researchers.

-This will include:
+The candidate will be get the opportunity to:

+- Learn about open source norms;
+- Improve the documentation around Nix and BioNix to make it easier and quicker to learn concepts;
-- wrapping underlying bioinformatics software that is required and not currently available in nixpkgs[3];
+- Wrap underlying bioinformatics software that is required and not currently available in nixpkgs[3] as an open source contributor;

+Further bonus goals include:

 - writing expressions to execute the tools as individual processing stages;
 - test each stage in isolation to verify functionality and bit-reproducibility;
 - test whole workflows for functionality.